jliljebl/flowblade/flowblade-trunk/docs/KNOWN_ISSUES.md

 **Status:** No work on a fix is planned.

-#### 5. Using Affine filter on .png file may result in image Glitches
+#### 5. Using Affine filter on .png file may result in image errors
 Image describing issue here: http://i.xomf.com/rfncv.png

-**Status:** No work on a fix is planned.
-Affine filter is not part rodamap on improving Flowblade's motion graphics capabilities and will not be worked on.
+**Status:** No work on a fix is planned. *Affine* filter is not part rodamap on improving Flowblade's motion graphics capabilities and will not be worked on.